ItsBeav/Beelingua-Grammar-Answers/README.md

 Binus Beelingua

 Quick way to do grammar:
-(This method ONLY works in GRAMMAR activity)
+(This method should work on the vocab activity)

 1. Enter the grammar section
 2. Press F12 on your keyboard